 Tier 1 violations are those that result from scholarly negligence or inexperience with academic integrity principles and are the lowest level of violations.
 Tier 1 violations should be treated as a learning experience for the student.
-Examples of Tier 1 violations include improper citation, re-using the student's own assignments across different classes (when unaware that this is a violation), coordinating with another student on an assignment without plagiarism (when such coordination is not allowed by the instructor), sharing an assignment with a student so they can use it as a guide.
+Examples of Tier 1 violations include improper citation (whether from text or generative AI), re-using the student's own assignments across different classes (when unaware that this is a violation), coordinating with another student on an assignment without plagiarism (when such coordination is not allowed by the instructor), sharing an assignment with a student so they can use it as a guide.
 Tier 1 violations, if repeated, can be upgraded to Tier 2 if a warning was issued for a previous violation.